 There are loads of day trip options from the town of Puerto Varas.
-One of those options is a trip to the island of Chiloé.
+One of those options is a trip to Chiloé island.
 The island is big and its impossible to see it all in a day, so this day trip is more of a brief taste of Chiloé.
-If you have more than a day, I’d absolutely recommend spending more time exploring this island, but this article will focus on a day trip to the island since that’s what I did.
+If you have more than a day, I’d absolutely recommend spending more time exploring this island of Chiloé, but this article will focus on a day trip to the island since that’s what I did on my trip to Chile.

 Independent travelers can do this tour on their own, but you’ll need a car.
 Without a car, you’re going to have issues getting to all of the places listed in this article.
 For those without a car, a guided tour can be an affordable option for visiting Chiloé.